bnrubin/ubuntu-bots/README.txt

 Bugtracker      Show information on bugs for various bug trackers.
 Encyclopedia    A factoid encyclopaedia.
 IRCLogin        Allows password-less login from users identified to services.
 Lart            A database of "larts".
-Mess            Random mess, pulls random things from the internet.
-PackageInfo     Lookup information on Debian packages and file search.
+(Unmaintained) Mess            Random mess, pulls random things from the internet.
+(Unmaintained) PackageInfo     Lookup information on Debian packages and file search.
-(works on Debian and derivatives only)
-Webcal          Updates a channel topic based on events in an iCal.
+(works on Debian and derivatives only, unless you take special measures) Webcal          Updates a channel topic based on events in an iCal.
+(Unmaintained)

 Note: Mess and Lart are largely unmaintained but are working, Webcal is unmaintained and mostly broken except for extremely simple iCal feeds.